edge05/MortgageApplication2/README.md

 # MortgageApplication2
-IBM Sample Mortgage Application from DBB using zJenkins
+IBM Sample Mortgage Application from DBB using zJenkins.
+See https://github.com/ibmdbbdev/Samples/tree/v1.0.1/MortgageApplication/build

 Sample application which calls zJenkins to build and deploy, to AppDev only, Mortgage Application